squidfunk/mkdocs-material/docs/tutorials/social/custom.md

 card as well as a calendar icon to indicate that the card leads to an event page when clicked on.

+## Setup

+You can either design a custom layout from scratch or use an existing layout as the basis that you add to or otherwise modify.
+In this tutorial, you will use the default layout as the basis.

-!!! example "Custom layout for events <!-- md:sponsors -->"
+!!! example "Copy default layout to customize <!-- md:sponsors -->"

-    First, copy the default social card layout from your installation of Material for MkDocs to a new directory `layouts`.
+    Copy the default social card layout from your installation of Material for MkDocs to a new directory `layouts`.
 The instructions below assume you are in your project root and have a virtual environment within this.
 The path on your machine, of course, may differ.